rse-ops/landscape/README.md

 ![assets/img/rse-sun.png](assets/img/rse-sun.png)

-Welcome to the Research Software Engineering Operations (RSE-ops) repository!
+Welcome to the Research Software Engineering Operations (RSE-ops) landscape!
 As you might guess, RSE-ops is a flavor of DevOps.
-If DevOps is the intersection of "Developer" and "Operations," and we want to map this idea to high performance computing, then we can define RSE-ops as the intersection of Research Software Engineering and Operations.
+If DevOps is the intersection of "Developer" and "Operations," and we want to map this idea to research software engineering and technologies that are more likely found in high performance computing and scientific software development, then we can define RSE-ops as the intersection of Research Software Engineering and Operations.
 Research Software Engineers (RSEs) are the individuals writing code for scientific software, and supporting researchers to use codes on high performance computing systems.